White House

-Because of crowding within the executive mansion itself, President Theodore Roosevelt had all work offices relocated to the newly constructed West Wing in 1901.
-Eight years later, in 1909, President William Howard Taft expanded the West Wing and created the first Oval Office, which was eventually moved as the section was expanded.
-In the main mansion (Executive Residence), the third-floor attic was converted to living quarters in 1927 by augmenting the existing hip roof with long shed dormers.
+Because of crowding within the executive mansion, President Theodore Roosevelt had all work offices relocated to the newly constructed West Wing in 1901.
+Eight years later, in 1909, President William Howard Taft expanded the West Wing and created the first Oval Office, which was eventually moved and expanded.
+In the Executive Residence, the third floor attic was converted to living quarters in 1927 by augmenting the existing hip roof with long shed dormers.
 A newly constructed East Wing was used as a reception area for social events; Jefferson's colonnades connected the new wings.
 The East Wing alterations were completed in 1946, creating additional office space.
 By 1948, the residence's load-bearing walls and wood beams were found to be close to failure.
 Under Harry S. Truman, the interior rooms were completely dismantled and a new internal load-bearing steel frame was constructed inside the walls.
 On the exterior, the Truman Balcony was added.
 Once the structural work was completed, the interior rooms were rebuilt.

-The modern-day White House complex includes the Executive Residence, the West Wing, the East Wing, the Eisenhower Executive Office Building (the former State Department, which now houses offices for the president's staff and the vice president) and Blair House, a guest residence.
-The Executive Residence is made up of six stories: the Ground Floor, State Floor, Second Floor, and Third Floor, as well as a two-story basement.
-The property is a National Heritage Site owned by the National Park Service and is part of the President's Park.
-In 2007, it was ranked second on the American Institute of Architects list of "America's Favorite Architecture".
+The present-day White House complex includes the Executive Residence (with six stories: the Ground Floor, State Floor, Second Floor, and Third Floor, and a two-story basement), the West Wing, the Eisenhower Executive Office Building, which previously served the State Department and other departments (it now houses additional offices for the president's staff and the vice president), and Blair House, a guest residence.
+In 2025, the Trump administration demolished the East Wing to make room for a planned new East Wing including the ballroom, which would be funded through private donations.
+The property is maintained by the National Park Service as part of the White House and President's Park.
+In 2007, it was ranked second on the American Institute of Architects list of America's Favorite Architecture.